River City Roots Fest

 ARRIVING AT THE FESTIVAL

 • Thanks to the Missoula Parking Commission, parking throughout Downtown Missoula is FREE for the entire duration of Roots Fest.
 We recommend parking in the Park Place or ROAM garages.
-Note that lease-parking spaces will be enforced on Friday, August 25 (but are accessible to all on Saturday, August 26).
+Note that lease-parking spaces will be enforced on Friday, Sept.
+6 (but are accessible to all on Saturday, Sept.
+7).
 Parking does fill up quickly - we recommend utilizing sustainable means of transportation.

 • Walk the trails: Missoula has an amazing trail system - park outside of Downtown and walk with ease along our beautiful river.